daniviga/bite/README.md

 A ~8x memory usage can be expected compared to Mosquitto.

-To use [VerneMQ](https://vernemq.com/) instead of Mosquitto use:
+To use [VerneMQ](https://vernemq.com/) instead of Mosquitto run:
 ```bash
 docker-compose -f docker/docker-compose.yml up -f docker/mqtt/docker-compose.vernemq.yml -d
 ```

 ### RabbitMQ

-RabbitMQ does provides AMQP protocol too, but ingestion on the application side is not implemented yet.
+RabbitMQ does provide AMQP protocol too, but ingestion on the application side is not implemented yet.
 A ~10x memory usage can be expected compared to Mosquitto.

-To use [RabbitMQ](https://www.rabbitmq.com/) (with the MQTT plugin enabled) instead of Mosquitto use:
+To use [RabbitMQ](https://www.rabbitmq.com/) (with the MQTT plugin enabled) instead of Mosquitto run:

 ```bash
 docker-compose -f docker/docker-compose.yml up -f docker/mqtt/docker-compose.rabbitmq.yml -d
 ```